-The experiments were conducted using LibSPN [16].
-SPNs are still a new architecture, and only few, limited domainspecific implementations exist at the time of writing.
-In contrast, our library offers a general toolbox for structure generation, learning and inference, and enables quick application of SPNs to new domains.
+The experiments were conducted using LibSPN, a new general-purpose library implementing various SPN architectures on GPUs.
+SPNs are still a new architecture, and only few, limited or domain-specific implementations exist at the time of writing.
+In contrast, our library offers a general toolbox for structure generation, learning and inference and enables quick application of SPNs to new domains.
 It integrates with TensorFlow, which leads to an efficient solution capable of utilizing multiple GPUs, and enables combining SPNs with other deep architectures.
 The presented experiments are as much an evaluation of DGSM as they are of LibSPN.